stackbit/sourcebit-target-next/README.md

       then it should have both `getStaticProps` and `getStaticPaths` methods.

       Similar to the previous example, use `getStaticPropsForPageAtPath(path)` to get the static props.
-But in this case, the `path` parameter can not be constant.
+But in this case, the `path` parameter cannot be constant.
 Instead it should be computed by applying `params` provided by the `getStaticProps` to the pattern of the dynamic route.